aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 ### 4 Validate appofapps Application

-Navigate to the ArgoCD dashboard in the UI and validate that the appofapps Application was created successfully.
-The appofapps ArgoCD Application is currently configured to point to the `assets/platform/appofapps` folder in your Git repository.
+Navigate to the Argo CD dashboard in the UI and validate that the appofapps Application was created successfully.
+The appofapps Argo CD Application is currently configured to point to the `assets/platform/appofapps` folder in your Git repository.
 This folder is still empty.
 In the upcoming chapters, you will add applicationset files for add-ons, namespaces, projects, and workloads to this platform/appofapps directory.

 ![bootstrap-application](/static/images/bootstrap-application.png)